JonahLeggett/ML_Algo_Options_Trading/README.md

     *
 we train models

-tech indicators

-moving  SMA RSI CCI
+tech indicators: moving  MACD RSI CCI
-MACD

 fundamental indicator -sentiment analy

 * The approach that your group took to achieve the project goals.
 (5 points)
     * Include any relevant code or demonstrations of the machine learning model.

+* The results and conclusions from the machine learning model or application.
+(5 points)
+    * Include relevant images or examples to support your work.

 ### Working on issues